alichry/laminas-authorization/README.md

 ## Authorization Chain
-An Authorization Chain is built from one or more Authorization Links which the authorized result is aggregated using a specified binary operator (OR/AND).
+An Authorization Chain is built from one or more Authorization Links which the authorization result is aggregated using a specified binary operator (OR/AND).
 While most applications generally utilize only one link, this is primarily related to the design.